xujuren/SocialMediaCat/app/Documents/To-do list.md

 - If something cannot be fixed or don't want to fix it, can add to "list of known bugs" in report on Thu/Fri

 ***Bugs ***
-delete post , doesnt work , post still in (mypost)
+* delete post , doesnt work , post still in (mypost)
+* (Oct 20, 8PM canberra time)
+* Search: Input "#" in timeline search bar > error, Quit program
+* Search: Input "# entwines" (invalid) did not show error message
+* Search: Input "##" shows results if user inputted "#" (should not be tokenized?) when create post
+* At "Current Post": click "back button" (back to timeline) -> click android's back button (Current post again) Stuck
+* Dislike Not implemented on firebase - *Cathy*

 _**URGENT + Fundamental**_
 | Task | header | By |